Skip Navigation

 Table of Contents

-This tutorial will get you going with realtime Node.js applications on Heroku.
-We’ll develop a simple application that shares the server’s current time with the client via a persistent socket connection.
-Each application will be based on Node’s popular express web server.
+This tutorial gets you started with real-time Node.js applications on Heroku.
+We develop a simple application that shares the server’s current time with the client via a persistent socket connection.
+Each application is based on Node’s popular express web server.

-Move into your app’s directory and create a default package.json:
+Go to your app’s directory, and create a default package.json.

 $ npm init --yes

-Let’s also specify a version of Node in package.json and provide a mechanism for starting the app:
+Specify a version of Node in package.json, and provide a mechanism for starting the app.

 "engines": {